What is Vantas?

 Vantas should not be used in women or children.

 Do not use Vantas if you are pregnant.
 It could harm the unborn baby or cause a miscarriage.
 Use effective birth control to prevent pregnancy and tell your doctor right away if you become pregnant.
-This medicine is not for use in women.

 To make sure Vantas is safe for you, tell your doctor if you have ever had: